 We would like to develop a more co-ordinated approach to volunteering in Devon that enables expertise to be shared and makes it easier for people interested in volunteering to find opportunities.
 We would like to be flexible in our approach and promote opportunities that offer the greatest positive impact, focusing on the interests of individuals rather than the benefits to individual services.
+We will...

-We will So that Work with the community and voluntary sector to better co-ordinate volunteering activities in Devon Promote types of volunteering that are likely to more people can find volunteering activities that match their interests and skills, and has the greatest types of volunteering that are likely to have the greatest impact positive impact for everyone involved
+- Work with the community and voluntary sector to better co-ordinate volunteering activities in Devon - Promote types of volunteering that are likely to have the greatest impact So that...

+... more people can find volunteering activities that match their interests and skills, and has the greatest positive impact for everyone involved

-Action Areas
+Agenda Item 6 Action Areas

 Action Area 2: Community spaces

 What is the current situation in Devon?

-Both Devon's District Councils, who have planning responsibility for housing and employment development, and Devon County Council, who have a key role in providing supporting infrastructure and services, have a strong influence over the spaces in which we live.
+Both Devon's District Councils, who have planning responsibility for housing and employment development, and Devon County Council, who have key role in providing supporting infrastructure and services, have a strong influence over the spaces in which we live.
 Current planning processes must balance a wide-range of economic, environmental and social factors.
 Work is already underway to develop the working relationship between planners and health services, but less money and an increasing need to build more houses means it is more important than ever to make it as easy as possible for planners to make well-informed decisions that prioritise community health and wellbeing.
 Devon has a lot of buildings and spaces available for use by communities, although these are often not very visible to the public, and many are under-used.
-Identifying venues to meet particular needs, such as disability access, is currently harder than it should be. wellbeing What does the evidence say?
+Identifying venues to meet particular needs, such as disability access, is currently harder than it should be.
+What does the evidence say?